Jonathan2251/nc/source/dlcompiler.rst

 For instance, if ARM GPU doesn't implement operation "Cosh" on TVM while a DL model created from PyTorch generate "Cosh" operation, then it will fail to run the DL model though TVM compile PyTorch model into OpenCL.
+Once "Cosh" is implemented with kernel fuction "Cosh" in OpenCL by calling GPU's instructions, it can be fixed.

 .. [#dlcs] https://arxiv.org/pdf/2002.03794.pdf